cryptoisgood/wdfx/README.md

 ```

 ### Existing Projects
-Calling wsdx within existing project will create a .wdfx configuration and launch a dfx container within your docker environment.
+Calling wdfx within existing project will create a .wdfx configuration and launch a dfx container within your docker environment.

 Will not edit anything else.
 ```CLI